Travel guide

 Does the eSIM work throughout Tunisia?

-Yes, it works virtually throughout the country, relying on local networks (Ooredoo, Orange, and Tunisie Telecom).
-You will have stable 4G in cities and tourist areas, and variable coverage in the desert and southern rural areas, where the signal may drop to 3G or disappear in sections.
+Yes, it works virtually everywhere in the country, relying on local networks (Ooredoo, Orange, and Tunisie Telecom).
+You'll have stable 4G in cities and tourist areas, and variable coverage in the desert and rural areas of the south, where the signal may drop to 3G or disappear in certain stretches.

 Yes.
 The eSIM only manages data, so your Spanish number remains active for calls, SMS, and to receive codes from your bank or WhatsApp.
 Your chats work normally using the eSIM's data, without changing numbers or accounts.